amaan784/hpml-final-project/README.md

 **Hardware.** One NVIDIA L4 24 GB on GCP `g2-standard-8`, CUDA 12.9, vLLM 0.19, PyTorch, Ubuntu 22.04.

 **Headline result.** AWQ W4A16 quantization with domain matched calibration on Qwen2.5 VL 7B nearly halves mean end to end inference latency (9.34 s to 4.71 s, 1.98x) while improving LLM as judge accuracy from 68.8% to 87.5% on a single L4 GPU.
 The Qwen and Llama families respond differently to INT4 quantization: Qwen accuracy improves under domain calibration, while Llama accuracy regresses regardless of calibration regime.
-We discuss this asymmetry in §6.
+We discuss this asymmetry in Section 6.

 ---